Welcome to IVC Albany

 – St. Ignatius of Loyola

-In addition to serving these organizations, the men and women gather with each other each month to reflect on their service experience, and also meet individually once per month with a spiritual reflector.
+In addition to serving these organizations, the men and women gather with each other each month to reflect on their service experience, and also have the opportunity to meet individually with a spiritual reflector.
 IVC’s community and spiritual aspects set IVC apart from other volunteer opportunities.
 Reflection is integral to the experience of service in order to, in the words of St. Ignatius, ” find God in all things.”
 IVC integrates a spiritual support program into a volunteer’s service.

-If you are interested in learning more about serving as an Ignatian Volunteer, or if you are interested in being a partner agency with IVC, please contact Kathleen Burgess for more information.
+If you are interested in learning more about serving as an Ignatian Volunteer, or if you are interested in being a partner agency with IVC, you may click here to watch a short video and listen to those who are serving, or you may contact Kathleen Burgess for more information.